-The Hemet Unified School District was established on July 1, 1966, and consists of an area comprising approximately 640 square miles.
-The District operates thirteen elementary schools, two K-8 schools, four middle schools, one 6-12 school, three high schools, one continuation high school, two alternative independent study schools, an adult education school, and one charter school.
+The Hemet Unified School District was established on July 1, 1966, and consists of an area comprising approximately 650 square miles.
+The District operates thirteen elementary schools, two K-8 schools, one K-8 dual language academy, four middle schools, one 6-12 school, three high schools, one continuation high school, two alternative independent study schools, an adult education school, and one charter school.
 There were no boundary changes during the year.